-IN 2004, BEN HALIM FOUNDED ALFANAR, THE REGION'S FIRST VENTURE philanthropy organization.
+IN 2004, BEN HALIM FOUNDED ALFANAR, THE REGION'S FIRST VENTURE philanthropy firm.
 "I'm not sure if it will succeed," he said, "but Alfanar is a risk worth taking."
 9 Alfanar's approach breaks from the status quo in three important ways.
 First, rather than add to the sizable pools of funding for early-stage efforts and mature organizations, Alfanar addresses the funding gap for organizations in between those life stages.
 It targets growth-stage social enterprises that have pushed past the start-up phase and demonstrated some success, but still need help in extending their reach.
-To match their funding needs, Alfanar commits to making larger multi-year, flexible investments.
-Second, rather than operate at the well-addressed ends of the financial returns spectrum - which ranges from no-repayment grants to investments with return expectations - Alfanar targets the gap in between.
+To match their funding needs, Alfanar commits to making larger multiyear, flexible investments.
+Second, rather than operate at the well-addressed ends of the financial-returns spectrum-which ranges from no-repayment grants to investments with return expectations-Alfanar targets the gap in between.
 It refrains from obligating the social enterprises to deliver a financial return, so they have the flexibility to invest in themselves.
 At the same time, Alfanar does offer partially repayable grants.
 "We want to train them to repay a portion of the funding, and to be ready for loans or for equity investments after we exit," explains Michelle Mouracade, head of Alfanar Lebanon.
 Alfanar also opts to call the organizations that it funds "investees," to encourage a mindset of developing revenue-generating models for longer-term sustainability.
 Third, unlike many of the region's funders, Alfanar provides non-financial support.
 Ben Halim believed that helping investees with strategy, operations, and measurement would amplify their ability to deliver sustained and scalable impact.
 "Tarek knew that funding is necessary but not sufficient for change," says Myrna Atalla, Alfanar's executive director.
 "The real glue to venture philanthropy is active management support."
-For every USD1 in funding, Alfanar adds USD0.42 in management support to each social enterprise, she notes.
-With this vision in place, Alfanar set about testing its approach in Egypt, where the need was great - especially in fields such as education and women's economic empowerment - and the relatively stable environment was conducive to venture philanthropy.
+With this vision in place, Ben Halim set about putting it into action.
+He first focused on testing Alfanar's approach in Egypt, where he found the need was great-especially in fields such as education and women's economic empowerment-and the relatively stable environment was conducive to investing.
 The country also had a sufficient number of growth-stage social enterprises that were making an impact and demonstrating the potential to scale, and so would likely benefit from Alfanar's model.
 Even with these promising indicators, Ben Halim knew it would take a coordinated effort to confront the region's vast, deep-rooted social development needs.
 In addition to launching Alfanar with his personal funds, he reached into his network to recruit people with diverse expertise, to serve as founding board members.
-In 2009, five years after he launched Alfanar, Ben Halim tragically died from a brain tumour at the age of 54.
-Friends and family came together in his memory to affirm their belief in the sustainable impact movement he had launched.
+In 2009, five years after he launched Alfanar, Tarek Ben Halim sadly succumbed to cancer.
+Friends and family came together, in Ben Halim's memory, to affirm their belief in the sustainable impact movement he had launched.
 His vision and early success convinced Alfanar's board that its approach was worth pursuing.
-Under the leadership of Chair Lubna S. Olayan, the board committed to growing and professionalizing the organization, and - in the decade since Ben Halim's passing - Alfanar has evolved to become a regional leader in the philanthropy and social enterprise space.
-Today, it has a diversified donor-investor pool comprising more than 2,000 individuals, corporates and institutions, who support Alfanar's investments either through unrestricted funding or by giving to specific investees (restricted funding). ▶ A BOLD INVESTMENT IN VENTURE PHILANTHROPY IN THE ARAB REGION (CONTINUED) 68,217 Through investees such as ShareQ and Future Eve Foundation, Alfanar has reached more than 68,000 disadvantaged people across Egypt and Lebanon
+Under the leadership of Chair Lubna S. Olayan, the board committed to growing and professionalizing the initiative.
+A BOLD INVESTMENT IN VENTURE PHILANTHROPY IN THE ARAB REGION (CONTINUED) 40,000 Through its investees, including ShareQ and Future Eve Foundation (pictured below), Alfanar has reached more than 40,000 disadvantaged people